Fandi Ahmad: Overseas clubs (1983–1992)

+National clubs (1993–1999)

 Fandi rejoined Singapore FA after it was relegated to the second tier of the Malaysian League.
 Singapore FA was promoted and reached the Malaysia Cup final in 1993, and finished the 1994 season as Malaysia Cup and Malaysian League champions.
-Captain Fandi played in 39 of Singapore FA's 41 games in the double-winning season, was the top scorer with 26 goals and was voted Player of the Season; he was also awarded a state medal, the Pingat Bakti Masyarakat (Public Service Medal).
-The following season, Singapore FA withdrew from the Malaysia Cup and a fully professional Singaporean league, the S.League, was formed.
-In its inaugural season in 1996, Fandi captained Geylang United and was the joint top scorer with 11 goals, including the equaliser that confirmed Geylang as league champions.
+Fandi served as a captain and played in 39 of Singapore FA's 41 games in the double-winning season, subsequently becoming the top scorer with 26 goals and being voted Player of the Season; he was also awarded a state medal, the Pingat Bakti Masyarakat (Public Service Medal).

+In its inaugural S.League season in 1996, Fandi joined and captained Geylang United where he was the joint top scorer with 11 goals, including the equaliser that confirmed Geylang as league champions.
 The Asian Football Confederation declared him the Player of the Month of June 1996.
 Geylang was given special dispensation to pay Fandi thrice the S.League salary cap.

-His playing career concluded with three seasons at SAFFC, during which they won two S.League titles and two Singapore Cups.
+Fandi's playing career concluded with three seasons at SAFFC, during which they won two S.League titles and two Singapore Cups.
 Because of injuries, Fandi was limited to mainly short substitute appearances, but he continued to score crucial goals, notably two against Cambodian side Royal Dolphins in the Asian Club Championship, until his retirement in 1999.